netdata/netdata/README.md

 ## :pray: Contribute

 Contributions are essential to the success of open-source projects.
-In other words, we need you help to keep Netdata great!
+In other words, we need your help to keep Netdata great!

 What is a contribution?
 All the following are highly valuable to Netdata: